WATCH: ePremier League Finals on Sky Sports

 Ways to watch

-There will be live coverage on Sky Sports Premier League and Sky Sports Mix from 11am on Thursday, and from midday to 9pm on Friday across both channels.
+There will be live coverage on Sky Sports Premier League and Sky Sports Mix from midday on Friday, March 29.

 As well as watching on the Sky Sports Football YouTube channel, you can also catch all the action online via the Premier League website or app, which you can download from the Apple App Store or the Google Play Store.